 An LWM2M Client and Server SHOULD keep a DTLS session in use as long as possible (even across sleep cycles).

-The keying material for all of the modes below is obtained using one of the bootstrap mechanisms defined in section x.
+The keying material for all of the modes below is obtained using one of the bootstrap mechanisms defined in Section 5.1.
+The formats of the keying material carried in the LWM2M Server and LWM2M Bootstrap Objects is defined in Appendix C.1.1.

-8.1.1 Pre-Shared Keys
+Pre-Shared Keys

 An LWM2M server MUST support the Pre-Shared Key mode of DTLS with the Cipher Suites below: